rar-file/MemLyze/README.md

 ## Credits

-Built with ❤️ by the Memlyze team
+Built with ❤️ by RAR